Capital punishment in the United Kingdom: Parliamentary debates on reintroduction

 The Criminal Justice Bill in 1988 provided a further opportunity for a debate; the new clause proposed by Roger Gale allowed for the jury in a murder case to "have the power, upon reaching a verdict of guilt of murder, to recommend ... death in the manner authorised by law".
 It was rejected by 218 to 341.

 The aforementioned bills were rejected despite support from then Prime Minister Margaret Thatcher.

-On 17 December 1990 a new Criminal Justice Bill again saw amendments designed to reintroduce capital punishment.
+On 17 December 1990, a new Criminal Justice Bill again saw amendments designed to reintroduce capital punishment.
 The first covered anyone over 18 "convicted of the murder of a police officer acting in the execution of his duty" and was rejected by 215 to 350; a general reintroduction of death as the penalty for murder (with special provision for the Court of Appeal to decide whether to substitute a life sentence) was then rejected by 182 to 367.
 Capital punishment for "murder committed by means of firearms, explosives or an offensive weapon, or for the murder of a police or prison officer" was rejected by 186 to 349.

 A Parliamentary debate on a question proposing reintroduction of capital punishment came on 21 February 1994 when new clauses to the Criminal Justice and Public Order Bill were moved.
-The first, providing for death as the sentence for "the murder of a police officer acting in the execution of his duty", was rejected by 186 to 383; A new clause providing for general reintroduction with power for the Court of Appeal to substitute life imprisonment was rejected by 159 to 403.
+The first, providing for death as the sentence for "the murder of a police officer acting in the execution of his duty", was rejected by 186 to 383; a new clause providing for general reintroduction with power for the Court of Appeal to substitute life imprisonment was rejected by 159 to 403.
 This would have been aimed at terrorists in the Northern Ireland conflict.

-In June 2013 a new bill for capital punishment in England and Wales was introduced, sponsored by Conservative MP Philip Hollobone.
-This Bill was withdrawn.
+In June 2013, a new bill for capital punishment in England and Wales was introduced, sponsored by Conservative MP Philip Hollobone.
+This bill was withdrawn.

 Parties in support

-The British Democrats, Britain First and UK Independence Party (UKIP) have policies for a referendum on the reintroduction of the death penalty in the UK.
+The British Democrats, Britain First, UK Independence Party (UKIP) and Restore Britain have policies for a referendum on the reintroduction of the death penalty in the UK.
+Additionally, Some members of the right wing parties the Conservatives and Reform UK including Reform UK Chairman Lee Anderson have also spoken in favour of a referendum.